cosinekitty/sapphire/doc/Echo.md

 The input ports for FRZ (freeze) and CLR (clear) are **not** polyphonic.
 They sum input channels to a single value and apply the result uniformly across all channels, and across the entire signal chain.

 **CPU usage** increases with the number of **channels**, and with the number of **taps**.
 Use VCV Rack's [F3 key](https://vcvrack.com/manual/KeyCommands) to watch CPU usage.
 Each Echo, Echo Tap, and Echo Out module in the chain is a separate module with independent CPU statistics.
-To understand the overall CPU burder of the chain, you can add all the percentages together.
+To understand the overall CPU burden of the chain, you can add all the percentages together.

 #### Exclusive-OR (XOR) logic on toggle buttons